Is it Really Fall Until You Visit Gull Meadow Farms?

 Farms are big places with little shade, so dress for comfort and weather.
 Sunny days may require sunscreen; humid or drizzly days may need bug spray.

 Footwear: Wear covered shoes, irrespective of the weather.
 With grass, straw, corn fields and dirt, flip-flops are not a good choice here.
 Expect muddy spots if it’s rained recently.
+There isn’t a wagon to take you to the corn maze, pumpkin patch or apple orchard so plan on walking a lot.

 Bring socks for the jumping pillows (see #1 below).